 When things started to open up in 2021 I began researching to see if we could pick up our planned trip.
 We still wanted to take the trip of a lifetime and race cars – but did Fantastic Racing actually succumb to COVID – like so many people and businesses throughout the world?

 At first, I was sad to think that they had – I mean, how could a company like that stay open during a pandemic.
 It made me sad, and a little angry to think they were gone.

 But, it turns out, they weren’t gone.
 As far as I can tell, they just rebranded as “Ultimate Driving Experiences”.
 They still use the same tracks, but they have different cars – which look to be better – with more options.

 If you’re in South Africa and looking for a way to race cars for a corporate event or to cross off an item from your bucket list, you should check them out.
 And maybe we’ll be there at the same time and be able to race each other.

 For everyone else not going to Cape Town anytime in the future, we have an epic list of different racecars you can rent – pick one that fits your needs – or try them all.

 Now, let’s get back to whether or not you can rent a racecar.

 You might not be able to pick up a Formula 1 McLaren at your local Hertz counter and zip around traffic on the interstate.
 However, if you head out to your nearest NASCAR track, you’ll find an opportunity to get behind the wheel of something more exciting than what you drive to work.

 Track racing isn’t the only game available.
 There’s also rally car driving and several varieties of off-road driving.
-So strap on your helmet, fasten your seat belt and let’s look at some of the available choices.
+So, strap on your helmet, fasten your seat belt, get out your credit card and let’s look at some of the available choices.